VendelinSlezak/BleskOS/README.md

 **Update 26**
 - I started to reviewing all code I wrote to optimize it, fix issues and upgrade it to next level.
 Today I finished reviewing folder drivers/graphic.

-**Update 25**
-- Further improvement of saving documents to ODT files
-- BleskOS can change monitor backlight for some Intel graphic cards

 ## How to try BleskOS